openimis/openimis-fe-core_js/README.md

 ## Helpers

+### Contexts

+- `ToastContext`: This context provides toast notification functionality within the application.
+It enables you to easily display success, error, warning, or informational messages as toast notifications.
+__To use it__, you need to import `useToast` from `@openimis/fe-core` and use one of the provided functions (e.g., `showSuccess`, `showError`, `showWarning`, `showInfo`) to trigger different types of toast notifications.

 ### redux actions helpers

 - `journalize`: helper to trigger the `CORE_MUTATION_ADD` action (which register a mutation in the journal)